InfiniSynapse Complete Guide

 Prescriptive analytics — what to do about it

 Prescriptive analytics recommends an action.
 It builds on predictive results by adding optimization, simulation, or decision-rule logic.
-This is the hardest category to do well because it requires both a reliable prediction and a clear definition of the objective being optimized (revenue, retention, cost, risk).
+This is the hardest category of data analysis techniques to do well because it requires both a reliable prediction and a clear objective (revenue, retention, cost, risk).

 Example: A logistics company combines a delivery-time predictive model with an optimization layer that reroutes trucks in real time.
 The prescriptive output is not "delivery will be late" but "swap routes 14 and 22 to save 35 minutes total".

-Most real analyses are a sequence across all four.
+Most real work with data analysis techniques is a sequence across all four.
 You start descriptive, move diagnostic when something looks off, run predictive once you have a stable hypothesis, and only attempt prescriptive when prediction is trusted and the cost of action is well understood.

 Common data analysis methods beyond the four types

-The four categories tell you what kind of question you are asking.
+The four categories of data analysis techniques tell you what kind of question you are asking.
 The specific data analysis method you choose tells you how to answer it.
-Here are the methods you will encounter most often in business analytics work:
+Here are the methods you will encounter most often when applying data analysis techniques in business work:

 Regression analysis